BagarraoEduardo/SDL2-CPP-test/README.md

 ## What could be improved

-I have a bug that I couldn't afford to solve it in time.
-Sometimes some balls get stuck in the top left edge of the screen.
+I feel I have a lot to improve, I would like to implement this but in a multi-threaded paradigm(Java was my background).
+Hope I can have oportunity to do it soon

 I also would like to add a simple music loop that I've made in FL Studio, but I didn't also had time to implement it on game.
-You can watch it on the resources folder!
+You can watch it on the resources folder of the project!

 ***